 client_gravatarfeatures in our events API docs).

-- Following our standard naming convention, input validation is done
+Following our standard naming convention, input validation is done inside the

-check_messagefunction, which is responsible for validating the user can send to the recipient, rendering the markdown, etc. – basically everything that can fail due to bad user input.
+zerver/actions/message_send.py, which is responsible for validating the user can send to the recipient, rendering the Markdown, etc. – basically everything that can fail due to bad user input.